 Why We Love It: Six “tinkering friends” started this project to get out of the creative slump of their day-to-day jobs.
 Most of them had no leather experience or watch-making experience at all, so figuring it out has been very rewarding.

-What it Is: Age-appropriate books that tell the stories of India’s heritage to children of the Asian-Indian diaspora.
+What It Is: Age-appropriate books that tell the stories of India’s heritage to children of the South Asian diaspora.

 Why We Love It: Founder Sailaja Joshi noticed a gap in the market when she was pregnant and searching for books to read to her child.
-So she decided to create them herself to give all children of Asian-Indian access to books that resonate with their heritage.
+So she decided to create them herself to give all children of South Asian heritage access to books that resonate with their culture and identity.

 Why We Love It: Because we always forget to bring a water bottle because it doesn’t fit in our bag.
-But also because this is a great example of a side project at an early stage—founder Niki Singlaub has made the bottle and just successfully finished a Kickstarter to get it funded.
+But also because this is a great example of a side project that’s grown to something larger—after starting with just one bottle, founder Niki Singlaub now offers multiple bottles and lids and just successfully finished a Kickstarter to fund a collapsible tumbler.

 Why We Love It: After living abroad for 10 years, creator Andrew Bliss wanted to mentor kids from afar to instill the same sense of adventure in them and encourage them to embrace world cultures, learn new languages, and lead “well-examined lives.”